cnnarayanchavan/Grind-1313-Revision/Notes.md

 - [getElementById, GetAttributes, SetAttributes etc..]
 - Main part of this pricess to add or update contect using DOM.
 - using [.textContent, innerHTML, innerText etc....]

+  1) InnerText : for just showing the priview which is visible.
+  2) InnterContent : all contect including hide contect.
+  3) innerHTML : contect with the elements of html.

+# DOM Query Selector[Used in real word]

+1) document.querySelector
+2)